c3333/cpp-docs.de-de/docs/dotnet/vector-stl-clr.md

 ### <a name="remarks"></a>Bemerkungen

-Der Typ beschreibt die generische Schnittstelle für diese Vorlagen Container Klasse.
+Der Typ beschreibt die generische Schnittstelle für diese Vorlagencontainerklasse.

 ### <a name="example"></a>Beispiel